 The Company had at least three independent non-executive Directors, therefore, it had satisfied the requirement under Rule 3.10(1) of the Listing Rules.
-One of the independent non-executive Directors, Mr. Chan Shek Chi, possesses appropriate professional accounting qualifications and financial management expertise, which is in compliance with the requirements set out in Rule 3.10(2) of the Listing Rules.
+One of the independent non-executive Directors, Mr. Chan Shek Chi (resigned on 11 January 2022), possesses appropriate professional accounting qualifications and financial management expertise, which is in compliance with the requirements set out in Rule 3.10(2) of the Listing Rules.
+On 11 January 2022, Mr. Yu Wai Ming, who possesses appropriate professional accounting qualifications and financial management expertise, was appointed as an independent non-executive Director.